An Arroyo Grande address doesn't mean city limits

 Fire-hazard mapping and insurance on the rural east side

-Ownership in these zones carries defined obligations: California's defensible-space law (Public Resources Code 4291) requires maintaining up to 100 feet of vegetation management around structures.
-Insurance availability has also become a standard diligence item on rural parcels — where conventional coverage is difficult to place, the California FAIR Plan operates as the state's insurer of last resort for basic fire coverage.
+The State Responsibility Area designation carries a concrete obligation: California's defensible-space law, Public Resources Code 4291, applies to structures in the SRA and requires maintaining defensible space 100 feet out from each side of the building, with more intense fuel reduction between 5 and 30 feet and an ember-resistant zone within 5 feet.
+Insurance availability has also become a standard diligence item on rural parcels; where conventional coverage is difficult to place, the California FAIR Plan operates as the state's insurer of last resort for basic property insurance.
 Zone designations and requirements continue to evolve, so verify a parcel's current status with Cal Fire and the county before close.

 Wells and groundwater as a deal point on county parcels